 - Dogs

-Similarly, birds with claws (eagle, hawk) are also haram Another example is the birds that have infected and dangerous talons are also forbidden.
+Similarly, birds with claws (eagle, hawk) are also haram.
+Another example is the birds that have infected and dangerous talons are also forbidden.

 Halal and Haram Food Additives

-Most of the manufactured foods contain Preservatives some of which originate from haram products.
+Most of the manufactured foods contain Preservatives, some of which originate from haram products.
 Common ingredients to watch out for include:

-- Enzymes: Some of these enzymes are employed when making cheese, and it has been discovered they may originate from non-halal animal organisms.
+- Enzymes: Some of these enzymes are employed when making cheese, and it has been discovered that they may originate from non-halal animal organisms.

 - Alcohol: Infrequently seen in application in flavorings and extracts.